Payroll and Trust Fund Penalties

 A person at a company being investigated for a TFRP may be asked by the investigating IRS revenue officer to complete a 433-A financial statement.
 A qualified Utah tax defense lawyer can remind the IRS revenue officer that completion of a 433-A financial statement is not required prior to the completion of an investigation and assignment of liability.
 The IRS has not been very successful in collecting TFRPs.
 A report from an IRS taxpayer advocate group estimates that approximately 86% of all TFRPs are not collected after the IRS investigation is complete.

 For experienced legal help, contact Pearson Butler by calling (800) 265-2314.
-The firm has three convenient office locations in South Jordan, American Fork, and Bountiful and serves all of Utah.
+The firm has three convenient office locations in South Jordan, Bountiful, and Utah Countyand serves all of Utah.